unibas-tilics/tilics/README.md

 #### How to create pull request?
 ##### Step 1 : Clone the repository
-clone the repository to your local machine :
+Clone the repository to your local machine :

 ```
 git clone https://github.com/unibas-tilics/tilics.git